-- I already had a lot of comics at this point, however this was the first time I purchased a comic & didn’t learn it.
+I already had a lot of comics at this point, but this was the first time I purchased a comic plus didn’t learn it.

-This issue was signed by the writer & artist, & worth a tidy sum, so I left it vacuum-sealed in the package & put it on display in a glass case in our collection room!
-Ever since then, for twenty more than one years, I have been an avid comic collector – although usually I do learn them before sealing them up!
-My collection room used to be a spare living room, but I added a few Heating, Ventilation & A/C components & a dozen sets of shelves (plus the glass cases) to make it a storehouse for our comic books.
+This issue was signed by the writer plus artist, plus worth a tidy sum, so I left it vacuum-sealed in the package plus put it on display in a glass case in our collection room, then ever since then, for twenty many years, I have been an avid comic collector – although usually I do learn them before sealing them up!
+My collection room used to be a spare study room, but I added a few Heating plus Air Conditioning components plus a dozen sets of shelves (plus the glass cases) to make it a storehouse for our comic books.
 The long term condition of our comic books is of paramount importance to me, so I wisely invested money in the right climate control gear for the room.
-The worst thing in the world for comic books is humidity… well, I guess that fire is even worse, however there is a fire then I have bigger concerns.
+The worst thing in the world for comic books is humidity… well, I suppose that fire is even worse, but there is a fire after that all of us have bigger problems.
 In terms of caring for your books, humidity is the enemy, so do not cheap out on the dehumidifier.
-I got a small, portable air conditioner unit, which has a built in air filtration system.
-In addition to that, I also got a sizable dehumidifier, & the total effect of both machines laboring together is amazing.
-It absolutely works too well, & the air is so dry & cold in there it’s not truly comfortable.
+I got a small, portable air conditioning unit, which has a built in air filtration system.
+In addition to that, I also got a big dehumidifier, plus the total effect of both machines working together is amazing.
+It genuinely works too well, plus the air is so dry plus cold in there it’s not legitimately comfortable.